 Big data analytics based on Hadoop often require aggregating data in a large data store like HDFS or HBase, and then running periodic MapReduce processes over this data set.
 Getting “near real time” results requires running MapReduce jobs more frequently over smaller data sets, which has a practical frequency limit based on the size of the data and complexity of the analytics; the lower bound on analysis latency is on the order of minutes.
 This has spawned a trend of building custom analytics directly into the data ingestion pipeline, enabling some streaming operations such as early alerting, index generation, or real-time tuning of ad systems before performing less time-sensitive (but more comprehensive) analysis in MapReduce.

 We present an open-source tool which extends the Flume data collection platform with a SQL-like language for analysis over streaming event-based data sets.
 We will discuss the motivation for the system, its architecture and interaction with Flume, potential applications, and examples of its usage.

-Aaron is the Founder and CTO of WibiData, Inc., a software company that engineers solutions for the large-scale user-centric data challenges that face today’s enterprises.
 He is a committer on the Apache Hadoop project and has been working with Hadoop since 2007.
+Prior to Magnify, Aaron founded WibiData, Inc. in 2010, a software company that engineers solutions for the large-scale user-centric data challenges that face today’s enterprises.
 Aaron previously worked at Cloudera, a company which provides an enterprise platform, support and services built around Hadoop.
 Aaron founded the open source Apache Sqoop data import tool and Apache MRUnit Hadoop testing library projects.
 Aaron holds a B.S. in Computer Science from Cornell University and a M.S. in Computer Science from the University of Washington.